vincenzocoia/copsupp/issues.md

 6. `fvinesim()` does not work when an independence copula is in the mix.
 	* Solution: trick `CopulaModel` by substituting the independence copula with a copula family with a parameter such that it equals the independence copula.

+7. After writing the vignette, it's clear that the main objective of `copsupp` is to mirror the suite of functions that exists for a copula family like `"frk"`, except for a regular vine.
+Perhaps the package name should be modified to reflect that.

+8. The vignette needs to be improved:
+	* It contains too much extraneous information that would only be useful for developers.
+	* (This might follow from the previous downfall) it reads more like a pile of information, as opposed to a meaningful "story" that communicates what a user would want to use the package for.